-Registe Register Value Direction Description SPC_M2 CMD 100 write only Executes a command for the card or data transfer M2CMD_EXTRA_STARTDMA 100000h Starts the DMA transfer for an already defined buffer.
-M2CMD_EXTRA_WAITDMA 200000h Waits until the data transfer has ended or until at least the amount of bytes defined by notify size are available.
-This wait function also takes the timeout parameter into account.
-M2CMD_EXTRA_STOPDMA 400000h Stops a runnin g DMA transfer.
+Register Value Direction Description SPC_M2CMD 100 write only Executes a command for the card or data transfer M2CMD_EXTRA_STARTDMA 100000h Starts the DMA Starts the DMA transfer for an already defined buffer.
+M2CMD_EXTRA_WAITDMA 200000h M2CMD_EXTRA_STOPDMA 400000h M2CMD_EXTRA_POLL 800000h Waits until the wait function a data transfer has ended or until at least the amount of bytes defined by notify size are available.
+This Iso takes the timeout parameter into account.
+Stops a running DMA transfer.
 Data is invalid afterwards.
-M2CMD_EXTRA_POLL 800000h Polls data without using DMA.
-As DMA has some overhead and has been implemented for fast data transfer of large amounts of data it is in some cases more simple to poll for available data.
-Please see the detailed examples for this mode.
+Polls data without using DMA.
+As DMA has some overhead and has been implemented for fast data transfer of lar amounts of data it is in some cases more simple to poll for available data.
+Please see the detailed examples for th mode.
 It is not possible to mix DMA and polling mode.